Simple & Delicious, this is the only recipe you need! Easy ingredients and max flavor. Vegan, gluten free, top 14 allergy free recipe.

 - Optional Toppings: avocado, lettuce, tomato, roasted red peppers, siracha mayo, or a fried egg

 - Mash the black beans in a medium mixing bowl with a fork or in the food processor.
-Add the flour, spices, and corn/onion.
+Add the flour, spices, onion, and corn (or other mix-ins).
 Mix until well combined.
 If dry, add water until right consistency is achieved.
 They should be slightly tacky and hold their shape.

 - Divide mixture into 4 patties.
 Shape and flatten into desired size and shape.